Please ensure Javascript is enabled for purposes of website accessibility Building resilience in multi-asset portfolios

 Building resilience in multi-asset portfolios

-Diversification, disciplined risk management and a forward-looking approach to selecting investments is necessary for multi-asset portfolios in 2026, says BNY Investments Newton FutureLegacy portfolio manager, Bhavin Shah.
+Diversification, disciplined risk management and a forward-looking approach to selecting investments are necessary for multi-asset portfolios in 2026, says BNY Investments Newton FutureLegacy portfolio manager, Bhavin Shah.

 noimage